What’s the most useful tool in the world?

-Straight edges are a bit easier to sharpen for sure and offer the maximum blade length for making slices and cutting deeply.
+Straight edges are easier to sharpen and offer the maximum blade length for making slices and cutting deeply.

 A square spine is also great for batoning wood since the flat top gives you a better surface for hammering down on.

 Steel (Does it Matter?)